Originally Published – 12/23/14

 ~ Let’s keep the homeless informed about what is REALLY available to them beyond the shelters.

 ~ Let’s turn some of the abandon properties into boarding/rooming houses with guidelines and rules.
-Allow this as a 60 to 90 day solution and progress them to the option above.
+Have a hired person to monitor the house which in turn creates jobs and a sense of responsibility.

-~ Let’s turn some of the foreclosed homes into affordable housing and no even $800 a month is not affordable for most of Atlanta.
-More like $300 to $500.
+~ Let’s turn some of the foreclosed homes into affordable housing.
+Rent control it and do not let the rent go beyond $500 a month. $800 a month is not affordable for most people having financial challenges.
 If we just created a two year program solution for this we could greatly reduce the population.

-Again, Atlanta homeless population has exploded and something needs and has to be done about it.
+Again, Atlanta’s homeless population has exploded and continues to exploded since I first wrote this article in 2014.
+Something needs and has to be done about it.
 This is NOT the last time you will hear about this from me.
-I am committed to writing about it until I am heard and I get some results.
-Atlanta is building new things that we do not even want of need yet we cannot take better care of our homeless.
-Yes, this is even a bigger problem and a heartbreaker.
-MY Atlanta used to give a damn, did not mind showing it and would come up with some solution even if it was a temporary.
+I am committed to writing about it until I am heard and I get results.
+Atlanta is constantly building new things luxury apartments, townhomes and condos that we do not even want or need yet we cannot take better care of our homeless.
+The West coast takes care of their homeless community.
+Atlanta needs to lead the East Coast in taking care of theirs.
+So yes, this is even a bigger problem and a heartbreaker.
+All these people running for Atlanta’s next Mayor should have to properly address this in their platforms.
+MY Atlanta used to give a damn, did not mind showing it and would come up with some solutions even if it was a temporary.
+Atlanta what are WE going to do about and for the homeless population of Atlanta?